run-ai/docs/docs/admin/workloads/inference-overview.md

 ## Inference and GPUs

-The Inference process is a subset of the original Training algorithm on a single datum (e.g. one sentence or one image), or a small batch.
+The inference process is a subset of the original training algorithm on a single datum (for example, one sentence or one image), or a small batch.
 As such, GPU memory requirements are typically smaller than a full-blown Training process.

 Given that, Inference lends itself nicely to the usage of Run:ai Fractions.
 You can, for example, run 4 instances of an Inference server on a single GPU, each employing a fourth of the memory.

 ## Inference @Run:ai

-Run:ai provides Inference services as an equal part together with the other two Workload types: *Train* and *Build*.
+Run:ai provides Inference services as an equal part together with any other Workload type that is available.

 * Inference is considered a high-priority workload as it is customer-facing.
 Running an Inference workload (within the Project's quota) will preempt any Run:ai Workload marked as *Training*.